smokedfish/notes/README.md

 Cabbage   | Apple         | Cod

 There are two possible rendering engines for the 'pu' extension: plantuml server or gravio - you change the code to select which.

+# Things to do:
+* Build a contents page on each page
+* Build an index for whole site
+* Support multiple roots